oeb25/msc-thesis/Mist/Proof – Requires is monotone.md

 \{ \rho’ \in \T_1 \mid \rho \not< \rho’ \} &\subseteq \{ \rho’ \in \T_2 \mid \rho \not< \rho’ \}
 \end{aligned}
 $$
-Since the condition for being the the set is the same, and $\T_1 \subseteq \T_2$, we know the final equality holds, and we finish the proof.
+Since the condition for being in the set is the same and $\T_1 \subseteq \T_2$, we know the final equality holds and finish the proof.